philipturner/differentiation/README.md

 #endif
 ```

 When officially enabled in release toolchains, the built-in `_Differentiation` module will be renamed to `Differentiation`.
 If the compiler wants you to use the new module name, this guard could protect your code against deprecation warnings.
-This repository's purpose will also change, so re-read the usage instructions if AutoDiff ever [makes it through](https://forums.swift.org/t/differentiable-programming-for-gradient-based-machine-learning/42147) Swift Evolution.
+This repository's purpose will also change, so check the updated usage instructions.

 ## Running Package Tests